turingschool/curriculum/source/projects/monsterporium.markdown

 * Lay the foundation for services
 * Understand how services fit with MVC
 * Understand both the **proxy** and **smart client** approaches to services
+* Understand the basic role and functionality of a pub/sub messaging channel

 ### Fractal Design